rsksmart/RSKIPs/IPs/RSKIP265.md

 2. **Multi-input expensive attempt**: The Bridge continues using the sorted UTXOs, and starting from the highest amount it add inputs until the value is higher than the peg-out amount plus Fi*W+fo, where W=(1+the number of inputs already added).

-The single-input attempts will only be tried if peg-out is not in UTXO expansion mode.
+The single-input attempts will only be triggered if peg-out is not in UTXO expansion mode.

 ### UTXO Maintenance Account